 In some cases, whilst an investigation by the Police or Children's Social Care services is unnecessary, the school will be guided by the agencies that further enquiries will be needed to enable a decision about how to proceed.
 If so, the Designated Officer(s) will discuss with the case manager how and by whom the school investigation will be undertaken.
 The LADO's role is not to investigate the allegation, but to ensure that an appropriate investigation is carried out by the school.
-In straightforward cases, an internal school investigation will normally be undertaken by a senior member of school staff.
+In straightforward cases, an internal school investigation will normally be undertaken by a senior member of school staff such aa the DSL.
 Where necessary, due to lack of resource or conflict of interest, the investigation may be undertaken by a senior leader from another Cognita school.
-Should thethe nature of the allegation be very complex, the allegation will require an independent investigator.
-An independent investigator will be appointed by HR in conjunction with the and RSL.
+Should the nature of the allegation be very complex, the allegation will require the RSL to investigate/ appoint an independent investigator will be appointed by HR in conjunction with the GM and RSL.
 The outcome of the investigation must be fed back to the LADO.